 - The stem can be cut off at any time, depending on your preferences.

 Malaya Cup is made from high-quality, medical-grade silicone that is certified to be safe for use.

 Menstrual cups are generally safe to use.
 Although there are some risks, they are considered minimal and unlikely to occur when the cup is used as recommended.
-If you experience any untoward reaction, please discontinue using and contact your health care provider.
+If you experience any untoward reaction, please discontinue using it and contact your healthcare provider.
 If you have any medical concerns before usage, please consult your doctor first.
-If you know you are allergic to silicone or latex, please do not attempt to use our cup or discs.
+If you know you are allergic to silicone or latex, please do not attempt to use our cups or discs.

 1. What's a menstrual cup?